lsewilson/twitter-word-cloud/README.md

 $ cd twitter-word-cloud
 $ bundle
 ```
-Copy example environment variables file to a new .env file and replace Twitter API keys with your own:
+Copy example environment variables file to a new .env file:
 ```
+$ cd app
 $ cp .env.example .env
 ```
+Open your new .env file and replace all the \*** placeholders with your own Twitter API keys.

 ### Running tests

-This app has been tested using RSpec and Capybara.
+This app has been tested using RSpec, Capybara.

 ```
 $ rspec